iExecBlockchainComputing/iexec-dapps-registry/README.md

 >iexecArrayOperation(bets, "let su =  sum bets;let payout =  map  ((round) . (/su) . (*3000)) bets")

- will be made available by out wrapper smart contract that takes care of converting the parameters into the right format for the iexecSubmit function.
+ will be made available by our wrapper smart contract that takes care of converting the parameters into the right format for the iexecSubmit function.
-Additionally the wrapper function would ensure that it is not necessary to manually concatenate the strings in a complicated manner.
+The wrapper function additionally would ensure that it is not necessary to manually concatenate the strings in a complicated manner.
 One way to do this might be to have an iexecSubmic function with several string parameters, and $x in the last parameter is replaced by the first parameter and $y in the last parameter is replaced by the second parameter.
 Example function call:

->iexecSubmit(text, "replace \"O\" \"X\" $x)
+>iexecSubmit(text, "replace \"O\" \"X\" $x")

 or

->iexecSubmit(stringUtils.uintToBytes(now), "formatTime defaultTimeLocale \"%c\ $x")
+>iexecSubmit(stringUtils.uintToBytes(now), "formatTime defaultTimeLocale \"%c\" $x")

 These wrapper functions will also be written by us if they are not made available at a deeper level.

-##Ensuring that all functions are side-effect free and there is no IO operations except at the beginning and at the end.

-Two extremes: Either allow only functions written by us and allow any Haskell code.
-TODO: Max

 ####Roadmap

-Release 1.0:
+Alpha:
 * All Haskell code can be called with one string parameter from smart contracts.

-Release 2.0:
+Beta:
 * The parameter wrapping (eg. from uint array to string) is done in a wrapper smart contract or possibly directly in the iexecSubmit function.

-Release 3.0:
+Release:
 * Haskell code is only run when it is ensured that is side-effect free

-Release 4.0:
+Post-release:
-* Proofing and benchmark the cost-efficiency of our proposed API for the three use-cases; Documentation and communicating the API to the community
+* Proofing and benchmarking the cost-efficiency of our proposed API for the three use-cases; Documentation and communicating the API to the community

 ####Component diagram